AckerlyXu/heima/articles/redis-cache/cache-configure.md

 Export allows you to export the data stored in Azure Redis Cache to Redis compatible RDB files.
 You can use this feature to move data from one Azure Redis Cache instance to another or to another Redis server.
 During the export process, a temporary file is created on the VM that hosts the Azure Redis Cache server instance, and the file is uploaded to the designated storage account.
 When the export operation completes with either a status of success or failure, the temporary file is deleted.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > Import/Export is only available for Premium tier caches.
-For more information and instructions, see [Import and Export data in Azure Redis Cache](/documentation/articles/cache-how-to-import-export-data/).
+For more information and instructions, see [Import and Export data in Azure Redis Cache](./cache-how-to-import-export-data.md).
 >
 >